DraftKings NFL: Friday Preseason DFS Preview

 This article is part of our DraftKings NFL series.

-Friday's four-game preseason slate kicks off at 7 p.m.
-EDT with Browns-Jaguars, followed by Jets-Eagles, Cardinals-Bengals and Packers-49ers.
-Most notable starters will play sparingly, if at all, so DFS players need to look farther down depth charts to construct the optimal lineup.
+Friday's three-game preseason slate kicks off at 7 p.m.
+EDT with Panthers-Patriots, followed by Saints-Packers and Texans-Rams.
+While healthy starters should get some playing time in the second preseason game for these teams, they will likely continue to cede most opportunities to backups.

 Those participating in DraftKings contests will craft a lineup consisting of one quarterback, two running backs, three wide receivers, a tight end, a flex and a defense.
-All players have a cap hit of $5,500 regardless of position, so you will not have to deal with any salary cap considerations when putting together your lineup.
-Enjoy that perk while it lasts, as that won't be the case once the regular season begins.
+All players have a cap hit of $5,500 regardless of position, so you will not have to make any salary cap considerations when putting together your lineup, which will not be the case once the regular season begins.

 Quarterback